RachelML/donation-location/README.md

 #### MVP

-- Allow user to select type of textile to donate
+- Allow user to select neighborhood
 - Allow user to select their borough to render a donation center in users borough
 - Render donation center address on page